• Skip to primary navigation

 Scraping down the sides of a mixing bowl with a spatula.

-• Add half of the milk.
+1. Add half of the milk.
 Stir on a low speed.
-Stop and scrape down sides of bowl again.
+Stop and scrape down the sides of the bowl again.

-• Add another third of the flour and mix and the add the remaining milk and mix again.
+2. Add another third of the flour and mix and then add the remaining milk and mix again.

-• Add remaining flour a mix on a low speed, just. until combined.
+3. Add the final amount of flour and mix on a low speed just until combined.

-• Add blueberries and flour mixed with the berries.
-Gently fold berries into batter.
+4. Remove the mixing bowl from the stand mixer and add the blueberries and the flour mixed with the berries.
+Gently fold berries into the batter.

 Folding blueberries into cake batter.